ShawnTurner/gatling-gradle-plugin/README.md

 *June 20, 2016*

-Version 2.1 of this plugin is now available.
+Version 2.0 of this plugin is now available.
 This version is a major upgrade and is not compatible with configurations for the 1.x plugin versions.
 This upgrade deliveres the following features:
 * The ability to configure multiple simulations per gradle project.
 * Ability to set degradation tolerances for comparison of metrics in graphite.
 * Ability to pass JVM properties per task definition.

+*September 7, 2016*

+Version 2.1 of this plugin is now available.
+This version is a minor upgrade and should not effect current configurations for the 2.x plugin versions.
+This upgrade deliveres the following features:
+* The ability to set minimum average time thresholds for individual metrics

 ## Using the Plugin